browserengineering/book/book/scheduling-and-threading.md

 what if rendering takes longer than 16ms to finish?
 Before we answer this question, let's instrument the browser and measure how much time is really being spent rendering.
-It's important to always measure before optimizing, because the result often surprising.
+It's important to always measure before optimizing, because the result is often surprising.

 Let's implement some simple instrumentation to measure time.
 We'll want to average across multiple raster-and-draw cycles: